-If a complaint or grievance is not adjusted to the satisfaction of the Union under Step 1, it shall be taken up within twenty (20) days to the Vice-president, who shall render his decision for the Corporation within fifteen (15) days.
+If the grievance is not adjusted to the Satisfaction of the Union under Step 2, it shall be taken up within twenty (20) days to the Director, who shall render his decision for the Corporation within fifteen (15) days.

-- 5.2 If the Union and the Corporation are unable to agree to the adjustment of any complaint or grievance, or in regard to any matter as to which agreement is called for herein, or if the Union is not satisfied with the decision by the Corporation under Article 26, either patty may, in writing, within sixty (60) calendar days, require that the matter be referred to an Arbitrator. - 5.3 The patties agree to name Mr. Michel Picher, as sole Arbitrator, to arbitrate all outstanding grievances under this Agreement.
+- 5.2 If the Union and the Corporation are unable to agree to the adjustment of any grievance either party may, in writing, within sixty (60) calendar days, refer the grievance to an Arbitrator.
+Should neither party choose to refer the grievance within the time period herein, the grievance shall be deemed to have been abandoned. - 5.3 The parties agree to name Mr. Michel Picher or Mr. JFW Weatherill, as sole Arbitrator, to arbitrate all outstanding grievances under this Agreement.

-If Mr. Picher cannot find an available date within ninety (90) days for a hearing, the parties agree to name another Arbitrator to cover such situations.
+If Mr. Picher or Mr. Weatherill cannot find an available date within ninety (90) days for a hearing, the parties agree to name another Arbitrator to cover such situations.

-If mutual agreement cannot be reached as to the selection of an Arbitrator, either patty may then request the Federal Minister of Labour to appoint an Arbitrator.
+If mutual agreement cannot be reached as to the selection of an Arbitrator, either party may then request the Federal Minister of Labour to appoint an Arbitrator.

-- An Arbitrator, to which a matter is referred, shall hear all evidence in the case and shall render a decision, which decision shall be final and binding upon the parties to this Agreement. - 5.5 The costs of the Mediator or Arbitrator, shall be borne equally between the parties to this Agreement. - An Arbitrator is not authorized to alter, modify, or amend any part of this Agreement provided that the Arbitrator shall have the power to make a just and equitable determination of questions concerning discipline and discharge and this shall include the right to award with, or without, degrees of compensation. - 5.7 The Corporation and/or the Union may request Mr. Picher to act as a Mediator-Arbitrator.
-This process would allow Mr. Picher to resolve the dispute before arbitration if a mutual agreement can be reached between the Company and the Union. - 5.8 Before an arbitration takes place, both parties will meet for discovery to ensure full disclosure of information pertinent to the case and avoid surprises during the mediation/arbitration process. - 5.9 The time limits provided for by this Article may be extended by mutual agreement between the patties, but no matter shall be nullified through a technical question raised in respect to a lapse of time occurring due to a reasonable oversight or resulting from a misunderstanding or reasonable delay.
-On this basis, grievances and complaints under this article will be declared resolved or dropped as soon as such a decision has been made by the Union.

-5.10 Upon application, the Union Committee of not more than three (3) employees shall be granted necessary leave of absence with pay for investigation and presentation of complaints or grievances.
+- 5.4 An Arbitrator, to which a matter is referred, shall hear all evidence in the case and shall render a decision, which decision shall be final and binding upon the parties to this Agreement. - 5.5 The costs of the Mediator or Arbitrator, shall be borne equally between the parties to this Agreement. - 5.6 An Arbitrator is not authorized to alter, modify, or amend any part of this Agreement provided that the Arbitrator shall have the power to make a just and equitable determination of questions concerning discipline and discharge and this shall include the right to award with, or without, degrees of compensation. - 5.7 The Corporation and/or the Union may request the arbitrator to act as a Mediator-Arbitrator.
+This process would allow the mediator to resolve the dispute before arbitration if a mutual agreement can be reached between the Company and the Union. - 5.8 Before an arbitration takes place, both parties will meet for discovery to ensure full disclosure of information pertinent to the case and avoid surprises during the mediation/arbitration process. - 5.9 The time limits provided for by this Article may be extended by mutual agreement between the parties, but no matter shall be nullified through a technical question raised in respect to a lapse of time occurring due to a reasonable oversight or resulting from a misunderstanding or reasonable delay.
+On this basis, grievances and complaints under this article will be declared resolved or dropped as soon as such a decision has been made by the Union. - 5.10 Upon application, the Union Committee of not more than three (3) employees shall be granted necessary leave of absence with pay for investigation and presentation of complaints or grievances.